Trachoma

 - What kinds of tests are needed?

-- Is the condition likely temporary or chronic?
+- Is the condition likely temporary or does it last a long time?

 - What is the best course of action?